StefanScherer/basebox-slave/README.md

 This will backup all stuff to the jenkins-configuration folder.
 You may put it under version control, yay!

+### Install Jenkins jobs

-You can install jenkins configuration using:
+You can install my prebuilt Jenkins job configuration using:

 ```
 grunt jenkins-install